fedejinich/bitvmx_pkmn_bttl/game_run_details_regtest.md

 # Game Run Details (Regtest)

-In this document you can find more details about the game run described in the [web article.](https://blog.rootstock.io/noticia/pkmn_bttl-a-pokemon-battle-game-written-in-zig-and-executed-with-bitvmx/)
+In this document you can find more details about the game run described in the [web article](https://blog.rootstock.io/noticia/pkmn_bttl-a-pokemon-battle-game-written-in-zig-and-executed-with-bitvmx/).
+Also, you can find this same kind of file for the Mutinynet run [here](./game_run_details_mutinynet.md).

-NOTE: the original article was tested on regtest, there's an new article that tests the same game on mutinynet (another bitcoin testnet) focused on the analysis of the on-chain transactions.
+NOTE: the first article was tested on regtest, there's an new article that tests the same game on mutinynet (another bitcoin testnet), focused on the analysis of the on-chain transactions.

 ## Setup